-The home page for Dr. Edward (Eddie) Snell
+The home page for Dr. Edward Snell

 Dr. Edward Snell, a distinguished Fellow of the American Crystallographic Association (the Structural Science Society), is a internationally recognized biophysicist.
 He led the Hauptman-Woodward Medical Research Institute as Chief Executive Officer and President for nearly a decade and currently serves as its Chief Scientific Officer.
 With an extensive academic portfolio of over 90 publications, four book chapters, and two books.
 Dr. Snell also contributes to numerous advisory committees and workshops.
 Dr. Snell is also a Professor in the Materials Design and Innovation Department in the SUNY University at Buffalo, an affiliated faculty in the University at Buffalo Institute for Artificial Intelligence and Data Science, and an Adjunct Professor in the Cell Stress and Biophysical Oncology program at Roswell Park Comprehensive Cancer Center.